cms-outreach/ispy-webgl/README.md

 <img src="https://github.com/cms-outreach/ispy-webgl/blob/master/graphics/console3.png"></img>

 Note that the console has some features of an IDE like auto-complete.

+### Some quantities like jet and photon energy aren't the same as what I expect from my analysis code.
+Why?

+The input for the display comes from the [CMSSW analyzers](https://github.com/cms-outreach/ispy-analyzers) which may be different objects, the datasets may be from different reconstructions, or energy corrections have not been applied.

 ### Who do I contact for questions/comments/praise/blame?